peacalm/cpp-luaw/README.md

 We can get a callable object of type `std::function` or `luaw::function` to represent the Lua function.
-The latter behaves like the former, but provide more information after it was called, such as whether the function call is succeeded.
+The latter behaves like the former, but provide more information after it was called, such as whether the function call is succeeded, whether the function exists, whether transform result from Lua to C++ successfully, etc.

 Example: